zac-heisey/murray-lampert/_posts/2018-10-03-10-things-you-should-consider-when-converting-your-garage.md

 - Home Additions
 - In-law Suites
 featured-image: "/uploads/garage-conversion-considerations.jpg"
-excerpt: If you're looking to expand your home, but you're tight on space, a garage conversion could be the perfect solution.
+description: If you're looking to expand your home, but you're tight on space, a garage conversion could be the perfect solution.
 This type of ADU (accessory dwelling unit) is becoming increasingly popular in San Diego, but there are some important considerations before getting started.